 However, there are times when it may need to be uprooted – for example, in the event of moving house, for renovations, or if there’s an issue behind that you need to get to.
 So when the time comes that you need to disconnect your washer, you’ll have to take extra care with the wires and hoses that provide it with power and water.

-So how do you disconnect a washing machine?
-With our step by step guide, it’s easier than you might think.
+But how do you disconnect a washing machine?
+With our step-by-step guide from Mo, our Home Expert, it’s easier than you might think.

 Is it easy to disconnect a washing machine?

 The answer really depends on your home.
 Some homes have an exposed valve that shuts off the connection to the washing machine before the pipes reach the specific valves – much like valves found at the back of the toilet or underneath the sink.
 If you’re fortunate enough to have one of these, you can easily shut down the water supply by closing it before doing a repair.

 If you don’t have one of these, you may be able to shut off the water at the connection valves that lead from the wall to the machine.
 But, these can rust closed over time, so you might struggle to turn them when you need to.

 If all else fails, you can always turn off your home’s entire water supply at the water mains as you would for major plumbing repairs.